 Our governing body is the Gas and Electricity Markets Authority and is referred to variously as GEMA or the Authority.
 It comprises non-executive and executive members and a non-executive chair.

-The Authority members are appointed by the Secretary of State at the Department of Energy and Climate Change and include seven Non-Executive Directors.
+The Authority members are appointed by the Secretary of State at the Department for Business, Energy and Industrial Strategy and include seven Non-Executive Directors.

 Powers and duties